 Letters of support

-Scholars who already have fully renewable reading privileges at the Library must submit one substantive letter in support of their application to an Institute program.
+All applicants must submit one substantive letter in support of their application to an Institute program.
 That letter should directly address the relevance of the applicant’s research to the specific topic and the contributions the applicant will make to the program.

 Each consortium university has designated a faculty representative, and in order to complete the application, an applicant from the Folger Institute consortium must secure his or her representative’s endorsement.
 The online application is sent to the representative for review electronically after the application is submitted, but consortium affiliates are encouraged to ask their representatives to review at least the statement of research plans before actual submission.
 Contact information for these representatives is available on the Institute’s website.